 For many nationalities, obtaining a Russian visa is both time-consuming and expensive.
 I really wanted to visit but just couldn’t justify spending hundreds of dollars on a visa.
-This guide explains step-by-step, how to visit St. Petersburg visa free for 72 hours by ferry.
+I was going to change my plans until I learned about the visa-free program.
+This guide explains step-by-step, how to visit St. Petersburg visa-free for 72 hours by ferry.
 I will also list the best things to do in the city.
 You can make this trip from Helsinki, Stockholm, or Tallinn.

-- Present a passport upon check-in- This is obvious.
-You need a passport.
+- Present a passport upon check-in- You need a valid passport.
 If you hold a passport from outside of the Schengen area, make sure that your visa allows you to re-enter when you return from St. Petersburg.

 - You can stay no longer than 72 hours- If you overstay, you will be deported and not allowed to obtain a Russian visa for 5 years.
 Russia may also issue you a fine.

 - You are not traveling with a vehicle- If you bring your car on the ferry, you must have a Russian visa.